-For example, suppose Sam walks up and starts punching Robbie.
-Robbie starts punching back.
-Sam continues his attack, claiming now that he's defending himself.
+Maybe.
+Consider, for example, the scenario where Sam walks up and starts punching Robbie.
+Robbie starts hitting back.
+Sam continues his attack, claiming now that he’s defending himself.
 Can he do this?

-Well, first of all, Sam's initial attack was clearly not self-defense…so for that he could get prosecuted for assault and battery at the least.
+Well, first of all, Sam’s initial attack was clearly not self-defense.
+He could likely get prosecuted for assault and battery for his initial acts.
 But once Robbie starts fighting back, does the defense of self-defense kick in?

 California law allows self-defense by an aggressor, but only if two conditions are met.
 First, Sam must actually and in good faith try tostop fighting.
 Second, he must communicate to Robbie that he wants to stop (or has stopped) fighting.